uploadcare/file-uploader/solutions/file-uploader/README.md

 }
 ```

-Then, if some other component will call the registered activity, it will be activated with `active` attribute, and the activation callback will be called.
+Then, if some other component will call the registered activity, it will be activated with an  `active` attribute, and the activation callback will be called.

 JavaScript: